 Each of the steps will have a duration.
 The time base was previously set to seconds.
 We can now fill in the time we require for each step.
 If the time is the same on the next step we can just hit the ‘Fill Down’ button.

 Clicking each of the squares in the grid will turn them on or off.
-The black squares represent an on status for the step and the corresponding output.
+The black squares represent the status for the step and the corresponding output.

 We will not put this instruction into the ladder logic.